cohstats/coh3-data-types-library/README.md

 # coh3-data-types-library

-This library includes all Mantine React components that are reused in multiple cohstats projects.
+This library includes types and util functions that are reused in multiple coh3 related projects.

-Please only include stateless components which are used for Rendering UI elements!

 ## Get started